 Swiss Family Robinson

-David Stuart Davies looks at this much-loved, much-adapted story of a family shipwrecked on a tropical desert island.
+David Stuart Davies looks at Swiss Family Robinson, the much-loved, much-adapted story of a family shipwrecked on a tropical desert island.

 It all started with Robinson Crusoe (1719) the story of a man castaway on a desert island and how he survived and prospered in this strange environment.
 This novel, by Daniel Defoe, was a great success and inspired other writers to come up with similar tales.
 Castaway novels, written by Ambrose Evans, Penelope Aubin, and others, became quite popular in Europe in the 18th and early 19th centuries.
 However, most of these have fallen into obscurity, but one book resonated so much with the reading public that it has been in print since it was first published in 1812.
 This is The Swiss Family Robinson, which borrowed Crusoe’s first name for its title.